 Strategic Research Direction

 More energy-efficient, environmentally friendly and cost-effective technologies are possible with nanotechnology to enable the continued and sustainable development of life in harmony with the environment.
-Notre Dame faculty are focused on five research pillars:
+Notre Dame faculty are focused on several areas of nano-related research, which include:

 Physical Limits to Computation: Creating new electronic devices, microsystems and system architectures that can process larger volumes of data using thousands of times less energy, compared to modern information processing systems.